mit212/lab8_2025/README.md

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 To install Matplotlib, enter `pip install matplotlib` in your terminal.

+### [Optional] 0.4 AprilTag Library

+Python bindings for the Apriltags3 library developed by AprilRobotics.
+These are used in the AprilTags demo code.
+To install, enter `pip install pupil-apriltags` in your terminal.

 ## 1 Hardware Set Up

 You will be using the built-in camera on your laptop.
 If your laptop does not have one, please ask the staff for an external camera.